Battle of Soissons (1918): Moroccan 1st Division

 The Moroccan 1st Division mounted two attacks during the day.
 Working around the flanks of Chazelle-Léchelle Ravine, they were able to overcome the resistance in front of them.
 Coupled with the attacks of the 2nd Division on 18 July, a 2 km gap in the German lines opened between Parcy-et-Tigny and Charentigny by 1:00 pm.

 The German 20th Division launched a counterattack late in the afternoon causing the Moroccans to give up some of their earlier gains.
 By 6:45 pm the Germans took possession of Villemontoire, which had been abandoned by panicky German troops.
 During the evening, the Moroccans flanked the German position from the south along the western edge of the Villemontoire Ravine.
 Together with German artillery short rounds the Germans were driven off the position.
 However, by the end of the day the Germans were able to restore their defense of Villemontoire.

 American 2nd Division

 Due to the heavy casualties sustained by 5th Marines on 18 July, the 6th Marines were taken out of reserve to replace them on the northern flank of the division attack zone.
-The French 38th Division operating in the sector south of the 2nd Division attacked in a northeastly direction in the vicinity of Tigny.
+The French 38th Division operating in the sector south of the 2nd Division attacked in a northeastern direction in the vicinity of Tigny.
 These attacks caused the Germans to designate the Soissons – Hartennes-et-Taux highway as the next defensive position.

 The French XX Corps liaison officer delivering the attack orders for 19 July was unable to locate the 2nd Division headquarters until 2:00 am.
 This delay caused the attack, originally scheduled for 4:00 am, to be pushed back to 7:00 am.
 The 1st Battalion, 2nd Engineers and the 4th Machine Gun Battalion were designated as the division reserve.
 Twenty-eight French tanks were assigned to support the attack.